z/xonotic-map-repository-api/README.md

 Once you configure your database, run `xmra-init` to create the database schema.

+# Add Maps

 You can add maps to the database with: `xmra-add -n mymap.pk3` where `mymap.pk3` exists in the `packages` sub-directory of the `resources_dir` in your `~/~.xmra.ini`, e.g. `~/.xonotic/repo_resources/packages/`

+## Start the API

+`xmra-serve` uses gunicorn to serve the repository as a wsgi application.

 ##  Tips